 Walsh said she first heard about the site from a friend, who got her "hooked."
 She now has about 10 different boards and spends a couple hours every other day or so pinning mostly do-it-yourself craft ideas.

 Brighton High School Web Design and Social Media Teacher Michelle Costa uses it both personally and professionally.

 "I pin a lot of non-school, non-teacher things for my thoughts and food because I make a lot of food.
 I created a blog and I pin my own food that I make.
 But I have a couple of boards that are school related: info graphics, Photoshop images and tutorials and typography so I can go back to them.
-I plan on doing a lot more with all of this next year with the social media class."
+I plan on doing a lot more with all of this next year with the ."

 Costa said she has been having her students create accounts and try out pinning for themselves.